James Elliott (medical administrator)

 Lieutenant Colonel Sir James Sands Elliott GCStJ VD (28 May 1880 – 26 October 1959) was a New Zealand doctor, editor, medical administrator and writer.
-He was born in Randalstown, County Antrim, Ireland, on 28 May 1880.
+He was born in Randalstown, County Antrim, Ireland (now Northern Ireland), on 28 May 1880.
 He was educated at Wellington College and spent a year at the University of Otago Medical School.
 His father sent him to the University of Edinburgh to complete his medical course.

 As a senior student he served with the medical corps in the Second Boer War from 1899 to 1902.

-Graduating MB ChB in 1902, Elliott returned to New Zealand the following year and was the first house surgeon at Wellington District Hospital.
+Graduating MB ChB in 1902, Elliott returned to New Zealand the following year and was the first house surgeon at Wellington Hospital.
 He then began a surgical and general practice at the hospital, serving also as honorary surgeon.
 On 12 December 1905, at Wellington, he was married by his father to Annie Allan Forbes from Edinburgh; they were going to have five children.

-In 1912 Elliott took the Edinburgh MD degree.
-In 1914 he wrote a book on Greek and Roman medicine.
+In 1912, Elliott took the Edinburgh MD degree.
+In 1914, he wrote a book on Greek and Roman medicine.